 Read my script for the muscle testing video I will be shooting soon.
 Contains complete "how-to" instructions.

-I'm a desperate mom reaching out to you.
+Q: I'm a desperate mom reaching out to you.
 I have a wonderful little 4 year old boy with Autism.
 We do a lot of therapy and interventions (ABA, OT, NeuroFit, music therapy, equestrian therapy, GFCFSF diet and bio-med).

 Something is still missing.
 He is so close to recovery we feel, but constipation still is a major issue/trauma.
 He also has central auditory processing difficulties, scripts TV shows, concepts are hard, and no conversational speech.

-The last 3 days we have been prisoners in our home trying to get him to have a bowl movement.
+The last 3 days we have been prisoners in our home trying to get him to have a bowel movement.
 Poor guy.
 I am at the end of my rope and my heart is broken for him.
 I watched your videos and saw so much of my son in yours.

 I have contemplated GAPS for about 5 months, but a few things hold me back:

 1. I work full time and have two children with special needs.
 How will I ever find the time to make all the broth and food from scratch?
 It seems really impossible.
 Am I building it up in my head too much?
 Is it doable for someone like me who doesn't go to bed until 11 or midnight as it is with all that needs tending to?

 2. Will my son eat?
 He eats a very healthy GFCFSF (Gluten-free, Casein-free, Soy-free) diet, but it's a struggle to get him to eat things like meat.
 He likes chicken, but all other meats he refuses.
 He also won't touch soup.
 Out of all the research and blogs I've read, no one really seems to address in detail what the actual eating process was like for their young, picky toddler.
 Can you share thoughts?
 He has Mitochondrial dysfunction and I really am fearful of weight loss, etc.